marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 - finds a problem
 - wants to add a new source and destination mapping, they can do it themselves and contribute their code back to the project
 - finds a more secure way to provide services, the issue can be raised and addressed
-- finds a faster way to provide services, the issue can be raised and addressed.
+- finds more performant way to provide services, the issue can be raised and addressed.

 Sources and sinks I envision supporting:

-- Azure SQL Database (source, sink)
+- Azure SQL Database
 - CSV files
 - JSON files
 - Azure CosmosDB
 - Azure SQL Data Warehouse
 - Blob Storage
 - Azure Data Lake Storage
+- Avro
+- Parquet

 Logging options to be supported:

 - CSV logging
 - JSON logging
 - Logging to an Event Hub
+- Logging to a SQL Server table (in the target database)
+- Logging to a SQL Server table (in a dedicated database)

 Operational Monitoring Scenarios: